ATLANTA HAS SOMETHING TO SAY

 Georgia State University Convocation Center

-The 4th annual ATL Has Something to Say HBCU All-Stars Challenge will be dedicated to metro Atlanta High Schools and take place in Atlanta, showcasing exciting matchups featuring the top metro Atlanta high school basketball programs.
+The 4th annual ATL Has Something to Say HBCU All-Stars Challenge will be dedicated to metro Atlanta High Schools and takes place in Atlanta, showcasing exciting matchups featuring the top metro Atlanta high school basketball programs, bands, cheerleaders, dance teams, mascots, HBCUs college admissions and scholarship fair, and Black Business Expo.

 FEATURING THE BEST HIGH SCHOOLS IN THE METROPOLITAN ATLANTA AREA

-The HBCU All-Stars Challenge High School Basketball Games are scheduled as follow:
+The HBCU All-Stars Challenge High School Basketball Games, HIGH SCHOOL BATTLE OF THE BANDS, COLLEGE ADMISSIONS FAIR, AND BLACK BUSINESS EXPO are scheduled as follow:

 DOORS OPEN